oroinc/documentation/user/back-office/system/integrations/azure-oauth.rst

    .. important:: Please be aware that in order to complete the active directory application configuration, you will need to copy the value of the **Redirect URI** from the Microsoft System Configuration Settings of your Oro application and paste it into the Azure application settings:

       .. image:: /user/img/system/integrations/microsoft/redirect-url-azure-side.png
+         :alt: Copy Redirect URI and paste it into the Azure application settings

 Configure Integration in the Oro Back-Office
 --------------------------------------------